secretstartups/handbook/content/handbook/engineering/infrastructure/_index.md

 ## Design

-The [**Infrastructure Library**][library] contains documents that outline our thinking about the problems we are solving and represents the ***current state*** for any topic, playing a significant role in how we produce technical solutions to meet the challenges we face.
+The [**Infrastructure Library**](https://gitlab.com/gitlab-com/gl-infra/readiness/-/tree/master/library) contains documents that outline our thinking about the problems we are solving and represents the ***current state*** for any topic, playing a significant role in how we produce technical solutions to meet the challenges we face.

 ## Dogfooding